 Yet, in the day to day reality of my life, I discovered that actually being a loving person wasn't all that easy.
-Blinded by the subconscious patterns of a deeply wounded ego, immersed in the energies of a neurotic society, I continued to roller-coaster through relationships and jobs.
+Blinded by the subconscious scars of a traumatic childhood and a deeply wounded ego, immersed in the energies of a neurotic society, I continued to roller-coaster through relationships and jobs.
 I made a lot of mistakes.
 Much of the time I could be a real jerk, failing miserably to help others, or even free myself from the suffering caused my the habitual mind states of a clueless, materialistic, society.

 Tonglen Practice, like the Lojong Teachings from which it arises, turns what our highly individualistic and competitive society sees as"common sense" on its head.
 Rather than racing ahead in a continuous effort to strengthen and fortify our egos with possessions, status and power (or even enlightenment) we turn things around.
 We choose to slow down, to feel.
 We allow our hearts to be touched by the entire gamut of human emotions.

 In Tonglen Practice we learn how to cultivate a deep, gentle kindness toward our own experience and that of others.
 Opening our hearts to feel fully what we are usually regarded as the negative emotional energies of the human condition, connecting with our aspiration to relieve the suffering involved in those energies, we breath in deeply and slowly.
 This is where the healing begins.
 In opening our own hearts as we breath in, we open to the unconditional openness of shunyata, the One Love.
 This is where the healing happens.